The Premier League is expected to use the Video Assistant Referee system for the first time from next season.

 Spain's La Liga and France's Ligue 1 are also going to introduce it from next season.

-While VAR has been trialled in the FA Cup and Carabao Cup this season, the Premier League is not expected to introduce the technology next season.
+And now the Premier League is expected to introduce the technology next season.

 Uefa has also already said that it will not be used in the 2018-19 Champions League, after the head of Uefa Aleksander Ceferin said he sees "a lot of confusion".